rborn-tx/gsoc-manifest/README.md

 This manifest allows setting up TorizonCore or Toradex Reference Images.

+For our internal use it also allows to setup OE for the Toradex Easy Installer and our internal Tester.

 ## Getting Started and Documentation TorizonCore

 - [Step-by-step Getting Started Guide](https://developer.toradex.com/getting-started)